StephenGunn/svelte-component-to-image/README.md

 ## Alpha Release

 This package is very much in it's alpha stages.
+While it works, use in production at your own risk.

+## License

+MIT